OCA/stock-logistics-warehouse/stock_location_lockdown/README.rst

 Usage
 =====

+* Once the module is installed, You have to config user's access right as Inventory Administrator, then go to menu Inventory -> Operations -> Update Stock Location Block.
-* Once the module is installed, select any internal location for which you want to prevent stock entrance and check the box *Block Stock Entrance*.
+* Select any internal location for which you want to prevent stock entrance and click update button.
 Then, you won't be allow to add stock on these locations.
+* At any internal location if it lock you will see *Block Stock Entrance* is checked.
+* You can unlock by click at menu *Update Stock Location Block* and remove location and click update.

 Bug Tracker
 ===========